What is MLOps?

 Multinode distributed training

-Efficiency of training for deep learning and sometimes classical machine learning training jobs can be drastically improved via multinode distributed training.
+The efficiency of training for deep learning and sometimes classical machine learning training jobs can be drastically improved via multi-node distributed training.
 Azure Machine Learning compute clusters offer the latest GPU options.

 Supported via Azure ML Kubernetes and Azure ML compute clusters: